Arnav-Rao/Expenso/README.md

 2. Click on "Add project" or "Create a project"

-3. Enter a name for your project (eg, "My-Expense-Tracker") and click "Continue"
+3. Enter a name for your project (eg, "Expenso") and click "Continue"

 4. You can disable Google Analytics for this project to simplify the setup process